 Administration has the authority to direct non-students to leave campus.
-No outsider shall enter or remain on school grounds during school hours without having registered with the principal or designee, except to proceed expeditiously to the office of the principal or designee for the purpose of registering.
+No outsider shall enter or remain on school grounds during school hours without having registered with the school office, principal or designee, except to proceed expeditiously to the school office to register.